|School Name||Nevers High School|

 Departure from School

-I wanted our students to get a genuine taste of Japanese high school life by having the same exprience Japanese students.
+I wanted our students to get a genuine taste of Japanese high school life by having the same exprience Japanese students have.

 For financial concerns, it has been difficult for us to visit Japan.
 We would spend a day or two in Japantown in Paris visiting Japanese bookstores, restaurants, and exhibitions featuring East Asian arts.
 Yet both students and parents have shown strong eagerness for an educational travel to Japan.